 East Cornwall · PL11

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In Torpoint, that work is shaped by the place itself — Torpoint sits opposite Plymouth across the Tamar, accessible by chain ferry, with a strong naval connection (HMS Raleigh and Antony) and a substantial Conservation Area covering the historic core, with a building stock that leans toward Georgian and Victorian terraces and naval housing.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Anchor any Torpoint building regulations package in the local fabric and the rest follows — Torpoint sits opposite Plymouth across the Tamar, accessible by chain ferry, with a strong naval connection (HMS Raleigh and Antony) and a substantial Conservation Area covering the historic core, with a building stock that leans toward post-war estates and modern Bovis and Persimmon estates.

 - Conservation Area